Deciding we don’t need something is one thing, knowing what to do with it ethically and responsibly is another.

 St Kilda Mums (now based in Clayton) is a fantastic initiative with a vision to share more, waste less and care for kids.
 Baby items need to comply with current regulations, therefore they don’t accept everything.
 Just because your mum slept in this cot and didn’t die, doesn’t mean it is a viable donation.
 You can check eligibility here.

-If you are in the Heidelberg area 3081 Angels has you covered, and you can also check out @BigGroupHug on Facebook for Northern suburbs family donations that include toys and more.
+If you are in the Heidelberg area 3081 Angels has you covered.
+Also you can also check out @BigGroupHug on Facebook for Northern suburbs family donations that include toys and more.

 Where can I donate my stuff?
 Books